How to: Build a replica Cannon Part Five

 When performing "gun drills" in schools, we did not think using loose powder was a practical measure.
 Instead, we decided that, when practising the firing sequence, it would easier for schoolchildren to load bagged charges of "gunpowder".
 Individual cylindrical bags were thus made of sewn canvas stuffed tightly with kapok.
 Each bag measured 200 mm long by 100 mm Ø.

-The Powder Container was used to ferry gunpowder from the ship's magazine to each gun.
+The Powder Bucket was used to ferry gunpowder from the ship's magazine to each gun.
 Such magazines were built below the water line so that, in the case of fire or other emergency, the magazines could be flooded.
 Unsurprisingly, an open flame was never allowed inside the powder magazine.

 In the Age of Sail, the ferrying of gunpowder was typically performed by boy seamen aged between 12 to 14 years.
 Such "powder boys" or "powder monkeys" were selected for their speed and height.
 Being shorter, they could move more easily in the limited space between decks and could protect themselves behind the ship's gunwale from enemy sharpshooters.

 To minimize the risk of fires and explosions, loose gunpowder or powder cartridges were carried in sealed containers.
 In the first quarter of 19th-century the Royal Navy used staved wood buckets covered in canvas inside and out.
 Some of the surviving examples are decorated with a painted and gilt accented Royal coat of arms.
 Although the one shown right is missing its lid, its leather carrying handle is still attached.
+Rather than purchasing an original we set out to fashion a barrel-like powder bucket to carry six of the previously described bagged charges.

 The Rammer was a round piece of wood, commonly called a "box", which served to drive home the powder and ball to the breech.
 It was fastened to a stick twelve feet long, for the pieces from twelve to thirty-three pounders, and ten feet long for the eight and four pounders.